Descanonge/neba/docs/source/configuration.rst

   some_parameter = Bool(True).tag(for_this_function=True)

-These traits can then automatically be retrieved using the `metadata` argument of the function above (adding ``for_this_function=True`` to the call).
+These traits can then automatically be retrieved using the `metadata` argument of many methods such as :meth:`~Section.keys` or :meth:`~Section.select`.

-Sections also feature a specialized function for this use case:
-:meth:`.Section.trait_values_from_func_signature` will find the parameters that share the same name as arguments in the function signature.
+:meth:`.Section.trait_values_from_func_signature` will find the parameters that share the same name as arguments from a function signature.

 Input parameters
 ================